elisedjn/ecohero-client-side/README.md

 ```

+### Challenge model
 This model will be seeded first and then the user will be able to add more challenges but it will never be edited.

-Challenge model
 ```javascript
 {
 	name: {